 In such circumstances, as the record reflects in this case, experts consider appropriate mitigation activities that provide benefits to the historic properties by enhancing the values of the historic properties that have been affected, even if the enhancement is not addressing directly the precise aspect of the value adversely affected.
-Examples of acceptable compensatory mitigation include: the acquisition in fee or by easement lands that would protect or enhance a historic property's values; activities that implement, continue, restore, and enhance a historic property's values; and, activities that implement, continue, restore, and enhance ongoing landscape initiatives and historic resource preservation strategies and plans.
+Examples of acceptable compensatory mitigation include: the acquisition in fee or by easement lands that would protect or enhance a historic property's values; activities that implement, continue, restore, and enhance a historic property's values; and, activities that implement, continue, restore, and enhance a historic property's surrounding landscape, or ongoing landscape initiatives and historic resource preservation strategies and plans.
 See, e.g., NPS, Susquehanna to Roseland 500 kV Transmission Line Right-of-Way and Special Use Permit Final Environmental Impact Statement at 72-73 (Aug.
 2012) ("NPS FEIS").
-In the case of the Susquehanna-Roseland project, NPS identified data recovery and treatment plans as acceptable mitigation for effects to archeological sites that could not be avoided.
+In the case of the Susquehanna-Roseland project, NPS also identified data recovery and treatment plans as acceptable mitigation for effects to archeological sites that could not be avoided.
 NPS FEIS at F-12.

-For visual effects to historic properties that could not be avoided or further minimized, NPS identified the funding or preparation of educational materials to interpret the history and architecture of the study area related to the project for the public, including publishing histories, making National Register of Historic Places ("NRHP" or "National Register") nominations, and creating informational websites, brochures, exhibits, wayside panels, and driving/walking tours.
+For visual effects to historic properties that could not be avoided or further minimized, NPS also identified the funding or preparation of educational materials to interpret the history and architecture of the study area related to the project for the public, including publishing histories, making National Register of Historic Places ("NRHP" or "National Register") nominations, and creating informational websites, brochures, exhibits, wayside panels, and driving/walking tours.
 NPS also identified the funding or completion of improvements to physical aspects of historic properties.
 Id. at F-12 to F-13.
 The NPS FEIS was upheld against challenge in the Jewell case cited above.
+In other comments in this matter, NPS and the consulting parties also stated a landscape-focused approach, and as such landscape-focused activities, were necessary.

-As set out below in Section III, the draft MOA identifies compensatory mitigation that falls directly in line with the compensatory mitigation identified in the NPS FEIS, and approved of in Jewell.
+As set out below, the MOA identifies compensatory mitigation that falls directly in line with the compensatory mitigation identified in the NPS FEIS, and approved of in Jewell, as well as called for by the consulting parties.
 The mitigation also is consistent with the SHPO's guidance regarding visual effects.
 See Virginia Dep't of Historic Resources, Assessing Visual Effects on Historic Properties at 6 (2010).
-The draft MOA also provides additional avoidance or minimization of effects, which lends further credibility and reasonableness to the identification and selection of compensatory mitigation.
+The MOA also provides for the additional avoidance or minimization of effects, which lends further credibility and reasonableness to the identification and selection of compensatory mitigation.